atharv02/GCPArchitect/README.md

  - Sufficient time, though I would recommend *flag for review* where unsure and revisit those questions at the end.
  - Generally 2 options can be eliminated easily, comes down to picking the best of the remaining 2 options
  - Only shows Pass/Fail at the end of the exam.
 You cannot tell how well you did.
+ - Cloud IoT Core service has been deprecated and is not part of the exam anymore

 Lastly, if you are appearing for the exam, wish you the best of luck

-Please feel free to send me a PR.
+Please feel free to send me a PR for any additions/updates